-I already posted few article about the generator, its types and some operation principle with stapes.
-In this post I will discuss about the AVR (Automatic Voltage Regulator) system and try to learn how it works.
+I already posted a few articles about the generator, its types and some operation principle with stapes.
+In this post, I will discuss the AVR (Automatic Voltage Regulator) system and try to learn how it works.

-Now if you find this post useful then please share with your friends and don’t forget to subscribe our newsletter for regular electrical update.
+Now if you find this post useful then please share with your friends and don’t forget to subscribe to our newsletter for the regular electrical update.
 Thanks!